Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 data to distribute the total annual service trips (from the DfT van survey) to the model zone system.
 The trip ends are distributed separately for the sub-segments of Residential, Office and All Other Employment before being combined together into a single set of service productions and attractions.
-The flowchart below outlines the service trip ends methodology in more detail.
+The flowchart below outlines the service trip ends methodology, more details of this methodology can be found in section 5 of Ian Williams' technical note [[2](#references)].

 ![LGV service productions and attractions trip ends methodology - flowchart](doc/images/LGV_methodology-Servicing.png "LGV service productions and attractions trip ends methodology - flowchart")